hawkeye64/quasar-mixin-colorize/demo/src/markdown/colorize.md

     }), '#')
   }
 ```
 > You can see the QCalendar theming in action [here](https://quasarframework.github.io/app-extension-qcalendar/demo).
-Scroll down the bottom left, turn on themes and then select one of the themes.
+Scroll down the bottom left, turn on theming and then select one of the themes.